nf-core/taxprofiler/docs/output.md

 </details>

-You can use the filtered FASTQ for other downstream analyses to reduce repeated preprocessing of files.
+You can use the filtered `.fastq` for other downstream analyses to reduce repeated preprocessing of files.

 We do **not** recommend using Filtlong if you are performing filtering of low quality reads with ONT's basecaller Guppy.